zsscode/2019-Spring-DL/README.md

 **General**
 * Keep yourself out of plagarism - Read [UMSL's Policy](https://www.umsl.edu/services/academic/policy/academic-dishonesty.html)
 * Lecture recordings, audio or video, are not permitted
+* You are welcome to bring your laptop in class

 **Tests**
-* There will be one Mid-term Coding Test
+* There will be one Test (yes, only one test)
-* Test will be closed book and closed notes
+* Test will be CLOSED book and CLOSED notes, and CLOSED electronics
-* Use of any type of electronics is strictly forbidden during tests

 **Attendance**
 * Attendance will be recorded in every class